Constance, Queen of Cyprus and Armenia

-Constance of Sicily (1304/1306 – after 19 June 1344) was Queen of Cyprus and Jerusalem by marriage to Henry II of Cyprus and Queen of Armenia by marriage to Leo IV of Armenia.
+Constance of Sicily (Italian: Costanza, 1304/1306 – after 19 June 1344) was Queen of Cyprus and Jerusalem by marriage to Henry II of Cyprus and Queen of Armenia by marriage to Leo IV of Armenia.

 Life

 Constance was the daughter of Frederick III of Sicily and Eleanor of Anjou.
 Her siblings included Elizabeth, Duchess of Bavaria, Peter II of Sicily, Manfred of Athens and William II of Athens.

 Constance was originally betrothed to Prince Robert, youngest son of Philip IV of France and Joan I of Navarre.
 The engagement was broken when Robert died young in the summer of 1308.
 King Philip sent Constance's father a sorrowful letter announcing the news.

 Here is an excerpt from the letter: